Peaky Blinders

-The Blinders' dominance came about from beating rivals, including the "Sloggers" ("a pugilistic term for someone who could strike a heavy blow in the ring"), whom they fought for territory in Birmingham and its surrounding districts.
-They held “control” for nearly 20 years until 1910, when a larger gang, the Birmingham Boys, led by Billy Kimber, overtook them.
+The Blinders' dominance came about from beating rivals, including the "Sloggers", "a pugilistic term for someone who could strike a heavy blow in the ring", whom they fought for territory in Birmingham and its surrounding districts.
+They held "control" for 30 years until 1920, when a larger gang, the Birmingham Boys, led by Billy Kimber, overtook them.
 Although they had disappeared by the 1920s, the name "Peaky Blinders" became synonymous slang for any street gang in Birmingham.

-In 2013, the name was reused for a BBC television series entitled Peaky Blinders.
-The series, which stars Cillian Murphy, Paul Anderson, and Joe Cole, is a crime story about a fictional crime family operating in Birmingham just after World War I.
+In 2013, the name was reused for a BBC Television series entitled Peaky Blinders.
+The series, which stars Cillian Murphy, Paul Anderson, Sam Neill, Helen McCrory and Joe Cole, is a crime story about a fictional crime family operating in Birmingham just after World War I.